srishtikama/Python_Projects/Capstone Project README.md

 How accurately can you predict the number of stars a customer gives based on the review text, business type, location, and other factors given in the review.

 # Data
 To answer this question, I can use a yelp review data set that has already collected and saved from my company's machine learning S3 bucket.
-The total population of Yelp reviews is about 6.3 million but I will only be using a subset of 990,000 reviews for my analyis because of processing power constraints.
-Although there are 15 columns (excluding the target column) that can be used, for the initial analysis and model development, I chose to focus solely on the Yelp review text (r_text) column to conduct EDA and develop my models.
+The total population of Yelp reviews is about 990,000 but I will only be using a subset of 300,000 reviews for my analyis because of processing power constraints.
+Although there are 15 columns (excluding the target column) that can be used, for the initial analysis and model development, I chose to focus on a subset of columns for EDA and model development including:

-### Columns:
-Although the full dataset includes 16 columns, a subset of applicable features were used to develop the models:
 - Review Text: The content of the customer review.
 - Location: The geographical location of the business including postal code, longitude, and latitude.
 - Review Factors: The usefulness, whether the review was funny, and the date of the the review